geode-sdk/docs/geode/cli-to-path.md

-# Installing Geode CLI

-Geode CLI is the command-line interface for working with Geode, intended mainly for developers.
-It comes with many important tools such as packaging mods into `.geode` files, creating spritesheets, creating bitmap fonts, etc..
-The CLI is required for compiling the Geode loader, and is extremely helpful for working with your own mods, as it automatically packages all the resources into a `.geode` file and installs it to GD.

-## Downloading CLI

-## Latest Release

-You can find the latest release of CLI on the [Release page on its repo](https://github.com/geode-sdk/cli).

-## Building from source

-You can build the CLI yourself using [Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html).
-Clone the git repo using `git clone https://github.com/geode-sdk/cli` and then run `cargo build` to build it.
-If you encounter errors, [let us know through GitHub issues](https://github.com/geode-sdk/cli/issues).

-## Adding CLI to PATH (on Windows)
+# Adding CLI to PATH

-> :warning: Note: this section is for Windows.
+> :warning: Note: this section is for Windows only.

 In order for the CLI to be accessible from anywhere on your computer, it needs to be added to your `PATH` environment variable.
 If you know what that means, you know how to do it; otherwise, follow these steps: